-As an example of good practice, in Armenia, in just 5 working days, the Ministry of Foreign Affairs responded to the freedom of information request sent by the Freedom of Information Center of Armenia, disclosing the Cycle 2 self-assessment checklist, information on the national UNCAC focal point, civil society participation, as well as the status of the review.
-In Benin, the National Anti-Corruption Authority responded positively to the freedom of information request sent by FONAC, sharing the self-assessment checklists and country reports (in draft format) under both UNCAC implementation review cycles.
-These documents are now publicly accessible through a shared drive as part of the UNCAC Coalition’s Access to Information (ATI) campaign findings table.
+As an example of good practice, in Poland, in just 7 working days, the Ministry of Foreign Affairs comprehensively responded to the freedom of information request sent by Citizens Network Watchdog Poland, disclosing the self-assessment checklist for both Cycle 1 and Cycle 2 reviews, a draft of the Cycle 2 full country report, information on the national UNCAC focal point, civil society participation, as well as the status of the review and follow-up actions.
+In Bulgaria, the Ministry of Justice responded positively to the freedom of information request sent by Transparency International Bulgaria, sharing the Cycle 1 self-assessment checklist and information on civil society participation, as well as focal point details and follow-up actions.
+This information is now publicly accessible through a shared drive as part of the UNCAC Coalition’s Access to Information (ATI) campaign findings table.

 The release of UNCAC documents informs our advocacy and illustrates which countries take their UNCAC commitments seriously.
 For civil society organizations, participating in the campaign is also an opportunity to exercise the fundamental right of access to information and to become involved in ongoing UNCAC implementation reviews, especially for countries at a stage where the country visit has not yet been conducted.

 To date, and with varying levels of success, 20 civil society organizations from Europe and North America; 8 from Latin America and the Caribbean; 8 from Asia-Pacific and 7 from Sub-Saharan Africa have participated in the campaign.
 Is your country represented on the map?

 How to participate in the Access to Information (ATI) campaign?